dlynch7/modular_synth/VCO/README.md

 * [Achieving hard sync with the AD9833](https://www.muffwiggler.com/forum/viewtopic.php?p=2815552#2815552)

 ### 1V/octave pitch CV
+The more-or-less-agreed-upon standard for pitch CV is 1V per octave.
+With 12 semitones per octave, this standard results in 0.083333 V or 83.333 mV per semitone.
-Analog VCOs require a circuit to convert 1V/octave pitch CV signals to exponential voltages, but because this VCO has a digital core, the linear-to-exponential conversion can be done in software.

-TODO: determine whether this conversion should be done with math or with a lookup table.
+Analog VCOs require a circuit to convert 1V/octave pitch CV signals to exponential voltages, but because this VCO has a digital core, the linear-to-exponential conversion can be done in software (TODO: determine whether this conversion should be done with math or with a lookup table).

 On the flip side, because this VCO has a digital core, it requires an ADC to process the 1V/octave pitch CV signal, and the resolution of the ADC is critical.
 I wrote a [simple Python script](/VCO/math/calculate_ADC_resolution.py) to calculate the resolution in cents per ADC count, given the input volgate range and resolution in bits.